DeveloperFia/capstone-TracySpitler/docs/readme.md

 ### Sitemap

 Create and label a hierarchical diagram that identifies all user facing screens.
-This will be the road map your instructors and you will use to converse about various screens and to examine user flows between screens.
+This will be the road map for you and your instructors will use to converse about various screens and to examine user flows between screens.

-### Interface

-#### Information Architecture

-Using your sitemap as a base structure, use this section to house ALL of your text content.
-This is a great place to develop all of the content that will appear on your pages, components, and sub sections outside of the constraints of code.
-In MVC we separate views from controllers and models, while in the Information Architecture section of your project spec you will separate your content from your code.

-### Infrastructure

 ### Technical Requirements